• School Hill, Lindale,

 Spelling, Punctuation and Grammar

-Focussed lessons are taught to cover punctuation and grammar objectives for each year group as well as embedding these skills into our English lessons.
+Children begin to understand grammar concepts and start to apply them in their own writing.
+Focussed lessons are taught to cover punctuation and grammar objectives for each year group as well as embedding these skills into English lessons.

 English National Curriculum Programme of Study